Fact file - 2017 entry

 Process Dynamics and Control

-This module provides an appreciation of the dynamic behaviour of processes, effects of disturbances and single loop controllers, the features and constraints on choice of conventional process control instruments and equipment and a basis for process analysis and design using dynamic process models and dynamic simulation.
-You’ll spend three hours in lectures and three hours in practicals per week.
+This module will give you a foundation in the dynamic behaviour of processes, effects of disturbances and single loop controllers, the features and constraints on choice of conventional process control instruments and equipment, and a basis for process analysis and design using dynamic process models and dynamic simulation.
+You’ll spend two hours in lectures and two hours in computing sessions every week.

 The aim of this module is for students to gain an appreciation of the key techniques that are applied by companies in the planning and financial management of projects.
 You will review project planning procedures and the assessment of the impact of a project on a company's financial and managerial performance.
 You’ll spend three hours in lectures per week.